open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 As an outcome you should now have a [dev-otelcol](dev-otelcol) folder with your collectors development instance ready to go.

 In order to properly test your trace receiver, you will need a distributed tracing backend so the collector can send the telemetry to it.
-We will be using [JAEGER](https://www.jaegertracing.io/docs/1.30/getting-started), if you don't have a `JAEGER` instance running, you can easily stand one using docker with the following command:
+We will be using [Jaeger](https://www.jaegertracing.io/docs/latest/getting-started/), if you don't have a `Jaeger` instance running, you can easily start one using Docker with the following command:

 ```cmd
 docker run -d --name jaeger \